sowjanyagiduturi/mean-app/README.md

-Here you will find a simple CRUD Operations Using Angular js Node.js as a server
+Here you will find  Angular js Node.js as a server

 1.npm insatll